Join techUK's new Digital Inclusion Working Group

 techUK also emphasised the importance of digital exclusion for those groups not identified by the Action Plan.
 For example, data from Lloyds suggests 52% of the UK workforce cannot do all twenty of the UK’s Essential Digital Skills for Work (rising to 60% for the unemployed) and it is estimated that the digital skills gap will be the largest skills gap by 2030.
 Ensuring the UK support systems have the capacity to support all those facing digital exclusion is paramount.

-Digital Inclusion Action Group
+Digital Inclusion Working Group

 Any techUK members that work in the digital inclusion space, or who wish to work in this space, are welcome to join.
 The group will receive all updates on digital inclusion, including drafts of techUK policy documents, and will meet on an ad-hoc basis to assess major developments in the digital inclusion landscape.